temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 ```

 The most important property is the `env` property, which is an instance of [Temporal's `TestWorkflowEnvironment` struct](https://pkg.go.dev/go.temporal.io/temporal/internal#TestWorkflowEnvironment).
-A `TestWorkflowEnvironment` provides utilities for testing Workflows, including executing Workflows, mocking Activities, and signaling and querying test Workflows.
+A `TestWorkflowEnvironment` provides utilities for testing Workflows, including executing Workflows, mocking Activities, and Signaling and Querying test Workflows.

 The [testify package](https://github.com/stretchr/testify) also provides utilities for organizing tests, including setting up and tearing down test suites using `SetupTest()` and `AfterTest()`.
 For example, you can define multiple test suites as shown below.